mopidy/mopidy-pandora/README.rst

 - Update to work with pydora version >= 1.4.0: now keeps the Pandora session alive in tha API itself.
 - Implement station list caching to speed up browsing.
 - Get rid of 'Stations' root directory.
 Browsing now displays all of the available stations immediately.
-- Fill artist name to improve how tracks are displayed in various Mopidy front ends
+- Fill artist name to improve how tracks are displayed in various Mopidy front-end extensions.

 v0.1.2 (UNRELEASED)
 ----------------------------------------